adinarad/JavaScript30/README.md

 > Course created by [Wes Bos](https://github.com/wesbos).
 > Join the challenge (for free!) here - [JavaScript30](https://javascript30.com/account)

 This repository includes my solutions for the 30 Days JavaScript challenge.
-These may differ from the original solutions as I tried to incorporate some 'best practices' or just to enhance the UI.
+These may differ from the original solutions as I tried to incorporate some 'best practices' and some changes to enhance the UI.

 ## About
 Challenge involves building 30 things in 30 days using *Vanilla JavaScript* (No Frameworks or Libraries):computer:.